collin80/SavvyCAN/README.md

 This project requires 5.14.0 or higher because of a dependency on QtSerialBus and other new additions to Qt.

-NOTE: As the code in this master branch sits, it will not properly compile with QT6.
+NOTE: As the code in this master branch sits, it does compile with QT6.
+Support for QT6 is approximately "beta" quality.
+Most all functions should work, please send issues if found.

-However, there is a QT6WIP branch that should successfully compile.
-The QT6WIP branch may not function entirely properly yet.
+It appears that the current binary build for MacOS requires at least MacOS 10.15

 ## Instructions for compiling: